zenml-io/zenml/docs/book/misc/debugging.md

 This page documents suggestions and best practices to let you debug, get help, and solve issues quickly.

 ## 🔷 When to get help?
-We suggest the going through the following before asking for help:
+We suggest going through the following before asking for help:

 * Search on Slack using the built-in Slack search function at the top of the page.
 ![Searching on Slack.](../assets/misc/slack_search_bar.png)